jojorb/mapbox-datasets-remote-schema/readme.md

 > Meet Hasura and Mapbox

-We store usere Point coord on our Postgres (gis enabled PostGis) and query custom aggregate poi stored inside our Mapbox service as a Tileset.
+We store user Point coord on our Postgres (gis enabled PostGis) and query custom aggregate poi stored inside our Mapbox service as a Tileset.

 We first need to create a [Mapbox datasets](https://docs.mapbox.com/api/maps/#datasets).
 In a second time the [Mapbox Tilequery API](https://docs.mapbox.com/playground/tilequery/) allows you to retrieve data about specific features from a vector tileset, based on a given latitude and longitude.